An isomorphism theorem for infinite reduced free products: Preliminaries

-\begin{proof} For the full free product in place of~$A$, and if $J = \{ 1, 2 \}$, this is immediate from the case $B = \C$ of \cite[Theorem 6.4]{Thn2}.
-For finite $J$ and full free products, use induction.
+\begin{proof} For the full free product in place of~$A$, and if $J = \{ 1, 2 \}$, the statement for $K_0 (A)$ is immediate from the case $B = \C$ of \cite[Theorem 6.4]{Thn2}.
+When at least one of $A_1$ and $A_2$ is stably finite, then the map $K_0 (\C) \to K_0 (A_1) \oplus K_0 (A_2)$ in \cite[Theorem 6.4]{Thn2} is injective, so the statement for $K_1 (A)$ also follows.
+For finite $J$, $K_0 (A)$, and full free products, use induction.
+Induction also gives the statement for $K_1 (A)$, since in the induction step one of the algebras is stably finite.
 For infinite~$J$, take direct limits.
 The result for the reduced free product now follows from the case $B = \C$ of \cite[Theorem 1.1]{Hsgw}. \end{proof}